-DCA may refer other eligible families to the excepted units.
-However, if there are no eligible families on the waiting list and the owner does not refer eligible families to DCA, DCA will amend the HAP contract to reduce the total number of units under contract.
+The property may refer other eligible families to the excepted units.
+However, if there are no eligible families on the waiting list.
+DCA will amend the HAP contract to reduce the total number of units under contract.

 PART VIII: DETERMINING RENT TO OWNER